 The outcome of endorsing cross-channel marketing would pave the way for you to connect with customers on all their preferred channels and improve your efforts on rendering a seamless experience.

 You will witness a higher engagement rate when you strategize your campaign across various devices and platforms.

 Because stats say so!

-In fact, 72% of customers say that they prefer cross channel marketing brands.
-And believe it or not, this can cross-channel marketing can yield 24% greater return on investment, as opposed to single-channel campaigns.
+In fact, 72% of customers say that they prefer omnichannel marketing brands.
+And believe it or not, multichannel marketing and customer management can yield a 24% greater return on investment than single-channel campaigns.

 Trust me, your retail business has to catch up with the reality of this connected world.
 Otherwise, it’s scarcely possible for you to engage your customers across all channels.
 So, overcome all the challenges you face in the likes of non-connected tech, fragmented data, etc.

 Let me also present an interesting finding here that supports my point.
 As it happens, brands that leverage display, social, video, and mobile marketing simultaneously can ace up to 500% improvement in ROI.